 The Search box, and Cortana

 Unless you’ve toggled it off, you should see a Search box next to the Start icon.
 Cortana used to be fused with Windows Search; now she’s a separate entity.
+(In upcoming feature updates to Windows 10, she could well be an entirely separate app that you can move around and dock.)

 At one time, Cortana would monitor all of your interests and surface news and relevant bits of information.
 Today, she serves three purposes: as an assistant to answer questions, set reminders, and create lists.
 If you click in the search box, you can ask a query (“How tall is the Eiffel Tower?”) and Bing will report the result.
 But it’s easier to go to Settings > Cortana and enable the “Hey Cortana” trigger word.
 If your PC has a microphone built in, you can then ask these questions of Cortana, even when the PC is locked.
 You can also set reminders (“Remind me to call Dad at 8 PM”) or create a shopping list.